wp-plugins/reaction-buttons/readme.txt

  * limit_posts: specify the number of posts to show per button. (default 3)
  * excerpt_length: number of words of the article to show as an excerpt.
 0 deactivates the excerpt. (default deactivated)
  * only_buttons: comma separated list of buttons to show.
 Default is to show all
+ * show_post_thumb: if the widget should try to display a post thumbnail, true or false (default)
 * There is another shortcode for the reaction summary.
 Engage with your users by including the most clicked button in a summary, e.g. "Most people found this post interesting!" while "interesting" is the most clicked button.
 Activate it in the options or place it anywhere with the shortcode [reaction_buttons_reaction_summary], which takes summary_text as an argument.
 In the summary text you can use %s as a place holder for the most clicked button, e.g. [reaction_buttons_reaction_summary summary_text="Most people found this post %s!"] for the example above.

 == Frequently Asked Questions ==